ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 author: arieljuod
 ---

-In [the first](https://www.ombulabs.com/blog/ruby/learning/method-s-arguments-pt-1.html "Exploring Method Arguments in Ruby: Part 1 - The Lean Software Boutique") and [second](https://www.ombulabs.com/blog/ruby/learning/methods-arguments-ruby-part2.html) issues of this series we talked about positional and keyword arguments, but we still have some extra option so our methods can do anything we want.
+In [the first](https://www.ombulabs.com/blog/ruby/learning/method-s-arguments-pt-1.html "Exploring Method Arguments in Ruby: Part 1 - The Lean Software Boutique") and [second](https://www.ombulabs.com/blog/ruby/learning/methods-arguments-ruby-part2.html) parts of this series we talked about positional and keyword arguments, but we still have some extra options so that our methods can do anything we want.

 In this final part we are going to explore blocks, array decomposition, partially applied methods and a few syntax tricks.
 We'll also study a few known methods to understand how eveything is used in real world applications.